userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 ![Overriding site settings in config file](/images/site-title.png)

 This is because the template for this page is dynamically pulling that particular piece of text from your new configuration file.
-Note that your value for `site.title` overrides the value of `site.title` in the core Sprinkle's configuration file.
+Note that your value for `site.title` overrides the value of `site.title` in the core sprinkle's configuration file.

-[notice=tip]You can [override configuration values](/configuration/config-files) from any previously loaded Sprinkles, including the default Sprinkles that ship with UserFrosting.
-Check the Core Sprinkle and the Account Sprinkle `/app/config/default.php` for a complete list.[/notice]
+[notice=tip]You can [override configuration values](/configuration/config-files) from any previously loaded sprinkles, including the default sprinkles that ship with UserFrosting.
+Check the Core sprinkle and the Account sprinkle `/app/config/default.php` for a complete list.[/notice]